kaisenlinux/manpages-dev/category/Monitoring/netperfmeter.md

                              Sets the sender buffer size to the given number of bytes.

                      onoff=t1,t2,...[,repeat]
                              A list of time stamps when the flow should be activated or deactivated.
 If onoff is given, the flow is off at startup.
 At t1, it will be turned on; at t2, it will be turned off, etc..
 Time stamps can be given as absolute values (e.g. onoff=0,10,30 - to turn on at t=0, turn off at t=10 and turn on again at t=30 until end of measurement) or relative values (e.g. on=10,+30,+60 - to turn on at t=10, turn off at t=40 and turn on again at t=100 until end of measurement).
 A repetition of the list is possible with the keyword "repeat" at the end of the list.
 Then, all values need to be relative values and the number of items must be even.

                      error_on_abort=on|off
                              By default, the active side stops with an error when a transmission tails (e.g. on connection abort).
-This parameter turns this behav‐ iour on or off.
+This parameter turns this behaviour on or off.

                      nodelay=on|off
                              Deactivate Nagle algorithm (TCP and SCTP only; default: off).